 User Management

-NOTE: You can only edit the entries if you belong to the zeusafm Administrator user group or to another user group with appropriate user rights.
+NOTE: You can only edit the entries if you belong to the stingrayaf Administrator user group or to another user group with appropriate user rights.
 You can edit your personal user data via the menu item My Profile.
-NOTE: vWAF uses single sign-on in combination with the Traffic Manager.
-Users who aren't known by vWAF are added automatically, using the same username as in the Traffic Manager.